Common Currency's Existential Crisis

-Welcome back, euro!
+Hey, euro!
 For a while there, you looked like a goner.
-During those debt crisis days when Greece was imploding and Spain’s banks were teetering and the Germans were asking why they had to pick up the bill, there was a serious wobble.
+During those debt crisis days in 2012 when Greece was imploding and Spain’s banks were teetering and the Germans were asking why they had to pick up the bill, there was a serious wobble.
 Common European currency?
 Remind us, please, what Europeans actually have in common.
-And now that economic growth in the countries sharing the euro is stagnating, there’s a reminder of how many problems it caused.
-That’s also raising the question again: Are the flaws in the world’s most ambitious financial experiment fixed for good?
+Now with Britain heading out of the European Union and Greece back on the brink (again), there are regular reminders of how many problems it causes.
+Discontent is fueling the rise of populist politicians, and some are targeting the euro.
+Can the world’s most ambitious financial experiment survive?

 The Reference Shelf

 - Experts weigh in on scenarios of how the euro could break up — or be saved.

 - Bloomberg View columnist Jean-Michel Paul examines waning support for the euro, and economist Barry Eichengreen argues that it's here to stay.

 - A Q&A explainer on populism and a QuickTake on the Britain's referendum on leaving the EU.

 - Bloomberg Intelligence looked at what’s wrong with the euro area and how to fix it.

 - Bloomberg Markets explored how the rivalry between Greece and Germany would shape the future of Europe.